Science has always fascinated me. This includes not only the ecological sciences, which I studied in school, but other endeavors, as well.

 During its spectacular eruption in 1991, Pinatubo ejected about three and a half cubic miles of material into the stratosphere.
 To atmospheric scientists, the most important portion of this event was not the ash, but the huge cloud of sulfur dioxide (SO2), which was emitted from the mouth of the volcano.
 It is estimated that the culprit cloud was 22 miles high, 684 miles long, and weighed 17 megatons.
 The ash quickly descended back to earth, but the sulfur dioxide stayed airborne as an aerosol.
 Furthermore, it is this mass of SO2 that was largely responsible for the one-degree temperature drop that occurred in the following year.

 The Biggest Cooling Factor

-There is another scientific scenario, currently under discussion, which suggests that rising temperatures in the earth's atmosphere can effect a volcano that is covered in ice.
-This recently-developed line of thought applies mainly to places like Iceland, Alaska and eastern parts of Russia, where many active volcanoes lie buried underneath an ice sheet.
+There is another scientific scenario, currently under discussion, which suggests that rising temperatures in the earth's atmosphere can affect a volcano that is covered in ice.
+This recently-developed line of thought applies mainly to places like Iceland, Alaska, and eastern parts of Russia, where many active volcanoes lie buried underneath an ice sheet.